MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/background-transfers.md

 You initiate a background transfer with post-processing as follows.

 1. Create a [**BackgroundTransferCompletionGroup**](https://msdn.microsoft.com/library/windows/apps/dn804209) object.
 Then, create a [**BackgroundTaskBuilder**](https://msdn.microsoft.com/library/windows/apps/br224768) object.
-Set the **Trigger** property of the builder object to the completion group object, and the **TaskEngtyPoint** property of the builder to the entry point of the background task that should execute on transfer completion.
+Set the **Trigger** property of the builder object to the completion group object, and the **TaskEntryPoint** property of the builder to the entry point of the background task that should execute on transfer completion.
 Finally, call the [**BackgroundTaskBuilder.Register**](https://msdn.microsoft.com/library/windows/apps/br224772) method to register your background task.
 Note that many completion groups can share one background task entry point, but you can have only one completion group per background task registration.

    ```csharp
     var completionGroup = new BackgroundTransferCompletionGroup();